daniilgaltsev/fastai_course/README.md

 - fit it with mse (it is fiddly, might need to play around with reducing lr, optimizers)
 - show results vs originals
 ###### notes
-- the shape is different so need to remove padding at the end, and, probably, add it in the beginning for symmetry TODO
+- the shape is different so need to remove padding at the end, and, probably, add it in the beginning for symmetry

 ### 09_learner